Pneumonia and Asthma

 How can I reduce my risk of getting pneumonia?

-People with uncontrolled or severe asthma have increased risk for hospitalizations and emergency department visits.
-It is important to make sure your asthma symptoms are under control to reduce your risk.
-If you feel your symptoms are out of control or you are concerned you may have severe asthma, make an appointment with your asthma doctor today.
+It is important to keep your asthma symptoms under control.
+This can help reduce the risk of getting pneumonia.
+It can also reduce the risk for hospitalizations and emergency department visits.
+If you feel your symptoms are out of control or you are concerned you may have severe asthma, make an appointment with an asthma specialist.

 What is the treatment for pneumococcal pneumonia?